-Bespoke shelter
+Custom-made shelter

-❓ Are you thinking about your own bunker?
+❓ Are you considering your own bunker?

 Are you thinking about building a bunker or shelter yourself?
 Or have you already ordered one from a specialised company?
 Share your own findings or experiences about ‘subject’ in a comment below!